TARP-Fake-News-Identification-Portal/Fake-News-Data-Analysis/README.md

 ## Future Work
 Good ideas or strategies that you were not able to implement which you think can help  improve performance.

+## Running The Application
+As of now we do not have an application but an example flask application

+it is based on the modular structure to serve as an example of the same..

+It can be launched by first init the VirtualEnv and then running the run.py in the home folder

+The App folder contains all the information regarding the server